 If you are feeding a large crowd buffet-style, you may want to consider making 1.5 to 2 times the serving size (1 ½ to 2 cups per person) to make sure you have enough to go around.
 Some guests will go back for seconds, so making a little extra is a good idea.
 Besides, who doesn’t like potato salad leftovers?

 Potato salad can be left out at room temperature for 1 to 2 hours maximum (make sure it is chilled well first).
-You can store leftovers in an airtight container in the fridge–just make sure they are eaten within three to five days.
+You can store leftovers in an airtight container in the fridge--just make sure they are eaten within 3 to 5 days.
 Theoretically, you can freeze potato salad for up to 3 months, but freezing tends to ruin the texture.

 Kimchi Potato Salad